camunda/camunda-docs/versioned_docs/version-8.5/apis-tools/cli-client/index.md

   version     Print the version of zbctl

 Flags:
       --address string            Specify a contact point address.
 If omitted, will read from the environment variable 'ZEEBE_ADDRESS' (default '127.0.0.1:26500')
       --audience string           Specify the resource that the access token should be valid for.
 If omitted, will read from the environment variable 'ZEEBE_TOKEN_AUDIENCE'
+      --authority string          Overrides the authority used with TLS virtual hosting.
+Specifically, to override hostname verification in the TLS handshake.
+It does not change what host is actually connected to.
+If omitted, will read from the environment variable 'ZEEBE_OVERRIDE_AUTHORITY'
       --authzUrl string           Specify an authorization server URL from which to request an access token.
 If omitted, will read from the environment variable 'ZEEBE_AUTHORIZATION_SERVER_URL' (default "https://login.cloud.camunda.io/oauth/token/")
       --certPath string           Specify a path to a certificate with which to validate gateway requests.
 If omitted, will read from the environment variable 'ZEEBE_CA_CERTIFICATE_PATH'
       --clientCache string        Specify the path to use for the OAuth credentials cache.
-If omitted, will read from the environment variable 'ZEEBE_CLIENT_CONFIG_PATH' (default "/Users/sitapati/.camunda/credentials")
+If omitted, will read from the environment variable 'ZEEBE_CLIENT_CONFIG_PATH' (default "/Users/<username>/.camunda/credentials")
       --clientId string           Specify a client identifier to request an access token.
 If omitted, will read from the environment variable 'ZEEBE_CLIENT_ID'
       --clientSecret string       Specify a client secret to request an access token.
 If omitted, will read from the environment variable 'ZEEBE_CLIENT_SECRET'
   -h, --help                      help for zbctl
+      --host string               Specify the host part of the gateway address.
+If omitted, will read from the environment variable 'ZEEBE_HOST' (default '127.0.0.1')
       --insecure                  Specify if zbctl should use an unsecured connection.
 If omitted, will read from the environment variable 'ZEEBE_INSECURE_CONNECTION'
+      --port string               Specify the port part of the gateway address.
+If omitted, will read from the environment variable 'ZEEBE_PORT' (default '26500')
+      --requestTimeout duration   Specify the default timeout for all requests.
+Example values: 300ms, 50s or 1m (default 10s)
+      --scope string              Optionally specify the client token scope used when fetching credentials.
+If omitted, will read from the environment variable 'ZEEBE_TOKEN_SCOPE'

 Use "zbctl [command] --help" for more information about a command.
 ```